julian-deleon/Next.js-Starter-Kit/README.md

+# Bike Lounge
+Click this [link](https://next-js-starter-kit-topaz.vercel.app/) to view my live website deployed with Vercel!

+My Webpage displays different motorcycle categories and helps you choose your next ride!

-# NEXT.js Starter Kit (*Styled with Tailwind CSS*)
+## Next.js Webpage (*Styled with Tailwind CSS*)

-This project is a starting template for learing how to use components with NEXT.js.
+This project is a starting point for learing how to use components with NEXT.js.
 I am using Tailwind CSS as a styling solution in this starter kit, but there are other options available.
 Check out the link below:

 [LogRocket - The best styling options for Next.js](https://blog.logrocket.com/best-styling-options-nextjs/)